Skip to content

-Many archaeological sites in Egypt show us the succession of great civilizations through different historical eras, from the ancient Egyptian, Greco-Roman, Coptic and Islamic monuments to the antiquities of the modern era, the architectural and artistic designs are different between places of worship, tombs, obelisks, and palaces, each with its own distinctive character and aesthetics.
+Many archaeological sites in Egypt show us the succession of great civilizations through different historical eras, from the ancient Egyptian, Greco-Roman, Coptic and Islamic monuments to the antiquities of the modern era; the architectural and artistic designs are different between places of worship, tombs, obelisks, and palaces, each with its distinctive character and aesthetics.

 El Minya is the geographical and historical heart of Egypt in many ways.
-It is located along the Nile, 230 km outside Cairo, and this governorate had been the capital of Egypt for nearly 700 years.
+It is located along the Nile, 230 km outside Cairo, and this governorate has been the capital of Egypt for nearly 700 years.

 Things to do in El Minya City